dva81/dva81.github.io/_posts/2023-06-09-Unearth-Hidden-Windows-Gem.md

 ---
 layout: post
-title: Unearth Hidden Windows Gems: Mastering Microsoft Steps Recorder for Troubleshooting and Analysis
+title: Unearth Hidden Windows Gems - Mastering Microsoft Steps Recorder for Troubleshooting and Analysis
 date: 2023-06-109
 description: This tool has been in Windows for some time, but a lot of people still don't know about it.
 That has to change.
 Steps Recorder (called Problems Steps Recorder in Windows 7) is a program that helps you troubleshoot a problem on your device by recording the exact steps you took when the problem occurred.
 tags: Tools